ocp-power-automation/ocp4-upi-powervs/README.md

 This project leverages the helpernode [ansible playbook](https://github.com/RedHatOfficial/ocp4-helpernode) internally for OCP deployment on IBM Power Systems Virtual Servers (PowerVS).

 ## Before You Start

+This branch must be used with OCP 4.11.x versions only.

 The [main](https://github.com/ocp-power-automation/ocp4-upi-powervs/tree/master) branch must be used with latest OCP pre-release versions only.
-Ensure you checkout the correct `release-VERSION` branch depending on the version (4.5, 4.6 ...) of RedHat OpenShift you want to install:
+Ensure you checkout the correct `release-VERSION` branch depending on the version (4.10, 4.11 ...) of RedHat OpenShift you want to install:

-For example to use OCP 4.8 perform the following
+For example to use OCP 4.11 perform the following
 ```
-export VERSION=4.8
+export VERSION=4.11
 git clone --single-branch --branch release-$VERSION https://github.com/ocp-power-automation/ocp4-upi-powervs.git
 ```